ZheC/GTA-IM-Dataset/README.md

 ## Important Note

 This dataset is for non-commercial research purpose only.
 Due to public interest, we decided to reimplement the data generation pipeline from scratch to collect the GTA-IM dataset again.
-We do not use FB resources to reproduce the data.

-We are not able to and will not provide our scripts to create this dataset due to [copyright issues](https://support.rockstargames.com/articles/200153756/Policy-on-posting-copyrighted-Rockstar-Games-material).
+We do not use Facebook resources to reproduce the data.
+We can not provide our scripts to create this dataset due to copyright issues.

 ## Citation